 The problematic term is represented by the Jacobian matrix $J(\xdt_T,\xdt_t)$.
-Indeed the matrix $J(\xdt_T,\xdt_t)$ involves a large (infinite in the limit $L \uparrow \infty$) number of matrix multiplications for the lower layers of deep networks, where $t \approx 0$.
-Observe that $J(\xdt_T,\xdt_t)$ is closely related to $J(\xdt_t,\xdt_0)$ as, provided that $J(\xdt_t,\xdt_0)$ is invertible, $J(\xdt_T,\xdt_t)$ can be obtained as $J(\xdt_T,\xdt_t)=J(\xdt_T,\xdt_0)J(\xdt_t,\xdt_0)^{-1}$.
+Indeed the matrix $J(\xdt_T,\xdt_t)$ involves a large (infinite in the limit $L \uparrow \infty$) number of matrix multiplications for the lower layers of a neural network, where $t \approx 0$.
+Note that $J(\xdt_T,\xdt_t)$ is closely related to $J(\xdt_t,\xdt_0)$ as, provided that $J(\xdt_t,\xdt_0)$ is invertible, $J(\xdt_T,\xdt_t)$ can be obtained as $J(\xdt_T,\xdt_t)=J(\xdt_T,\xdt_0)J(\xdt_t,\xdt_0)^{-1}$.
 In any case, the properties of $J(\xdt_t,\xdt_0)$ are most closely related to the problem of a vanishing/exploding gradient.
-Hereafter we show that the for infinitely deep ResNets, when $\phi''(0) = 0$, the problem of an exploding gradient is avoided.
-Moreover, we show that the limiting process is always invertible.
-Construction of invertible networks is the main focus of recent research \citep{behrmann2019invertible}, and the invertibility of residual networks has been empirically shown to be related to model robustness \citep{logan2019adversarial}.
+Hereafter, we show that for infinitely deep ResNets, under suitable assumptions on the activation functions $\phi$ and $\psi$, the problem of an exploding gradient is avoided.
+Moreover, we show that under the same assumptions on $\phi$ and $\psi$ the limiting process is invertible.
+Construction of invertible neural networks is the main focus of recent research \citep{behrmann2019invertible}, and the invertibility of ResNets has been empirically shown to be related to model robustness \citep{logan2019adversarial}.